MP for Mid Sussex

 Liberal Democrat Spokesperson (Care and Carers)

-Alison Bennett is the Liberal Democrat MP for Mid Sussex, elected in July 2024.
-She serves as the Liberal Democrat Spokesperson for Care and Carers in opposition, a role she has held since 18 September 2024.
+Alison Bennett is the Liberal Democrat MP for Mid Sussex, first elected on 4 July 2024.
+She currently serves as the Liberal Democrat Spokesperson for Care and Carers in opposition.
+The available data do not include detailed information about her prior career.

-Declares four financial interests: gifts, benefits and hospitality from UK sources (two entries); donations and other support (including loans) for activities as an MP (one entry); and miscellaneous interests (one entry).
+Declared financial interests include two entries for gifts, benefits and hospitality from UK sources; one entry for donations and other support (including loans) for activities as an MP; and one miscellaneous entry.

 Generated 21 February 2026